dmuth/splunk-lab/README.md

 This project lets you stand up a Splunk instance in Docker on a quick and dirty basis.

+But what is Splunk?  <a href="https://www.splunk.com/">Splunk</a> is a platform for big data collection and analytics.
+You feed your events from syslog, webserver logs, or application logs into Splunk, and can use queries to extract meaningful insights from that data.

 ## Quick Start!